Updated May 26, 2018

 (This blog is written with reference to the 2-bladed head version - BLH3450).

 Early in 2016 I purchased my first (pre-owned) Blade 180 CFX that was in need of some minor repairs.
 After tearing it all down, replacing worn or broken parts, reading up on the forums, asking all kinds of questions and then rebuilding it, I managed to log over 100 flights in about 2 months.
 In doing so I've learned a few things about the heli and it's components: It's FAST, extremely sensitive to cyclic inputs, and yet VERY configurable.

 Most of what I learned wasn't mentioned in the manual or on Horizon's or BladeHelis' websites.
-I've also stumbled across a not-so-obvious thing you can do with this heli - fly it with a 2S pack (thus lower RPMs) in addition to 3S.
-But, you must also make adjustments to the Talon15 outlined here or your heli won't ever get off the ground with a 2S pack.
+I've also stumbled across a not-so-obvious thing you can do with this heli - fly it with a 2S pack (thus lower RPM) in addition to 3S.
+However, you must make some adjustments to the Talon15 outlined here or your heli won't ever get off the ground with a 2S pack.

 All CP helicopters can be tamed down by doing any of the following:

 - Using a pinion gear with less teeth.

 - Using a main gear with more teeth.

 - Using a motor with lower kV.

 - Using a battery pack with fewer cells.